When you think about SEO, backlinks are one of the first things that come to mind.

 Nofollow links do not pass SEO value.
 They are often used for sponsored content or in situations where the linking site doesn’t want to vouch for the linked site.

-Use SEO tools to check the source of your backlinks.
-These tools often provide indicators of a site’s reputation and history.
+Use SEO tools to check where your backlinks are coming from.
+Most tools provide indicators of a site’s reputation, spam score, and history to help you spot risks.

 Spammy Sites